ASIC Company Compliance

 What financial reporting obligations apply to foreign companies?

 Foreign companies must generally lodge copies of the financial statements they are required to prepare in their place of origin.
 If the home jurisdiction does not require audited financial statements, the foreign company may need to prepare statements specifically for ASIC.
-Statements must be lodged within four months of the company’s financial year end.
+Statements must be lodged at least once each calendar year, with no more than 15 months between lodgements.

 How can I check my company’s current ASIC compliance status?